TL;DR: Is Cluely AI Worth It?

 Is Cluely GDPR Compliant?

-NO. Under GDPR (relevant across the EU), tools that record screen or audio data need clear consent.
+Unclear.
+Cluely claims to be GDPR compliant but this is self-attested and has not been verified.
+In other words, you’re taking the word of self-confessed cheats for it.
+Under GDPR (relevant across the EU), tools that record screen or audio data need clear consent.
+This is the antithesis of Cluely’s entire mission, and large part of the reason why it caused such a stir.
 Cluely provides no public evidence of GDPR compliance, and its silent operation raises red flags around lawful data processing and user rights.

 Here is a quick reference table for the location and potential legal status of Cluely for various regions, along with a link to the relevant regulations that it crosses against: